Creative Writing Certificate Program

 Notes:

-In addition to the minimum of four required courses, students may complete literature courses in SPS.
+In addition to the minimum of four required courses from the list above, students may complete literature courses in SPS.
+Search for courses in the English subject area in the SPS course schedule.

 Students should have some academic writing experience before starting the Creative Writing post-baccalaureate certificate.